lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

  - add the CRAN repository to the system file:

-   - open the system file containing a list of *unofficial repositories* to get extra software:
+   - open the system file containing the list of *unofficial* Ubuntu repositories:

      `sudo nano /etc/apt/sources.list`